Utena - myths

 Beautiful Callisto was a companion of Artemis, goddess of the moon and the hunt—and of chastity.
 All Artemis’s companions had to take a vow of chastity.
 As so often (Europa, Io), Zeus fell for Callisto and “seduced” her, which is Greek myth-speak meaning he tricked and raped her.
 He transformed himself to look like Artemis, got close and impregnated her.
 Callisto tried to hide her pregnancy, but Artemis eventually discovered it and kicked her out.
 Stories vary about who did what next, but agree that Callisto was turned into a bear Sho-ock!
 Kuma shock!, bore a son, and was placed in the sky as the constellation Ursa Major (the big bear).

-If Callisto parallels someone in Utena, then I haven’t figured out who.
-But there is a lot of thematic resonance: The moon, Zeus’s illusionary appearance, lesbianism, trickery and rape, pregnancy, being turned into an animal, being turned into a constellation.
+There is a lot of thematic resonance with Utena: The moon, Zeus’s illusionary appearance, lesbianism, trickery and rape, pregnancy, being turned into an animal, being turned into a constellation.
 The Big Dipper is important in episode 37, and it is part of Ursa Major.
-Is the parallel there though I haven’t found it, or are myths and Utena each so densely internally connected so that of course there are a lot of interconnections?

 Cassandra